Denmark Democrats: Ideology and platform

 The party is positioned on the right-wing to far-right of the political spectrum.
 Danish Institute for Parties and Democracy branded the party as "a conservative party with a strict immigration policy and a focus on the balance between rural and urban areas as its primary key issues."
 Journalist Theodoros Benakis described it as right-wing populist and anti-immigration.
-Foreign policy-wise it has supported Ukraine against Russia, with Støjberg visiting Kyiv together with Defense Minister Troels Lund Poulsen and voting with the government for establishing a Ukraine Fund.
+In foreign policy, it has supported Ukraine against Russia, with Støjberg visiting Kyiv together with Defense Minister Troels Lund Poulsen and voting with the government for establishing a Ukraine Fund.

 In the interview in which party founder Støjberg announced her leadership of the party, she stated: "I think that what is missing is a borgerlig [bourgeois or middle-class] party that takes care of the interests of the majority of people.
 And that has a clear view of everything that goes on outside of Copenhagen.
 I think that the connecting lines between Copenhagen and the rest of Denmark are becoming weak."
 She also stated one of the main focuses of the party would be to review Denmark's immigration policy.

 On its website and early policy brief, the party seeks to improve conditions for the elderly, young people, and small and medium-sized companies.
 It also aims to combat what it describes as overbearing bureaucracy from the European Union (EU) on Denmark and wants to further decentralize power to regions outside of the capital.
 It also wants to increase funding for the police and calls for compulsory policies for immigrants to adapt to Danish culture.
 In an updated policy platform, the Denmark Democrats stated its objectives to be removing all EU influence on Danish pension, tax and maternity leave policies, tougher regulation on car leasing companies, tax deductions for workers who commute above certain distances, removing VAT on energy bills, changes to the Danish education system to encourage more vocational training, and reforms and cuts to Denmark's foreign aid and government funded arts budgets.